pepkit/pephubclient/README.md

 The authorization process is based on pephub device authorization protocol.
 To upload projects or to download private projects, user must be authorized through pephub.

+If you want to use your own pephub instance, you can specify it by setting `PEPHUB_BASE_URL` environment variable. e.g. `export PEPHUB_BASE_URL=https://pephub.databio.org` (This is original pephub instance)

 To login, use the `login` argument; to logout, use `logout`.

 ----